syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshots explains the above code and shows the working of the `PickerColumn` with `ValueMemberPath` and `DisplayMemberPath` properties set:
+The following screenshots explain the above code and show the working of the `PickerColumn` with `ValueMemberPath` and `DisplayMemberPath` properties set:

-Here in the above code example underlying collection has two properties (OrderID,EmployeeID).
-You have created a `GridPickerColumn` with MappingName = OrderID, DisplayMemberPath = EmployeeID, ValueMemberPath = OrderID.
+In the above code example underlying collection has two properties (OrderID,EmployeeID).
+A `GridPickerColumn` has been created with MappingName = OrderID, DisplayMemberPath = EmployeeID, ValueMemberPath = OrderID.
 EmployeeId has the values 6,7,8,9,10.... and OrderID has the values 1,2,3,4,5.... .
-Initially the GridCells of the `PickerColumn` will be displayed with the values 6,7,8,9,10.... in row wise order based on the `DisplayMemberPath`.
+Initially, the GridCells of the `PickerColumn` will be displayed with the values 6,7,8,9,10.... in row wise order based on the `DisplayMemberPath`.

 ![](SfDataGrid_images/PickerColumn_DisplayMemberPath.png)

-Upon entering the edit mode at RowColumnIndex(1,1), the Picker pop up opens and with the picker items as 6,7,8,9,10.... again based on the `DisplayMemberPath`.
+Upon entering the edit mode at RowColumnIndex(1,1), the Picker pop up opens with the picker items as 6,7,8,9,10.... again based on the `DisplayMemberPath`.

 ![](SfDataGrid_images/PickerColumn_PickerPopUp.png)